Does your TSH Test actually give you helpful information about your thyroid function?

 You are either hypothyroid or hyperthyroid, not both, and you can only be one.

-The best way to figure this out is by looking directly at your symptoms (and a complete range of lab tests which includes more than just the TSH).
+The best way to figure this out is by looking directly at your symptoms (and a complete range of lab tests that includes more than just the TSH).

 Degrees of TSH Suppression